 Differentiation is a term that all teachers know.
 We read about it in books, hear about it in training, and see it on our evaluation rubrics.
 Teachers know they have to differentiate to meet the needs of their students.
 They try to do so with the knowledge and tools that they have.
 Many teachers do this with high levels of success.
 However, many educators still struggle with what differentiation “looks like” in the classroom and therefore feel stuck.
+In this article, we will discuss how to differentiate instruction.

-One question I am usually asked is, “How can we differentiate instruction, yet still prepare students to master grade level standards at the end of the year?
+One question I’m usually asked is, “How can we differentiate instruction, yet still prepare students to master grade level standards at the end of the year?
 If we slow down and teach struggling students at their level, they may not be ready for state testing.”
 It is an enormous hurdle for teachers to overcome.
 This may sound counter-intuitive.
 What’s important to note is that differentiation isn’t remediation.
 To differentiate, you don’t slow down learning or stop teaching grade level content in order to address a particular deficit in skills.
 Instead, differentiation lets individual students’ needs to be met while still exposing students to grade level standards.

 There are 3 ways that you can differentiate in the classroom to meet students’ needs.
 One way is through content.
 Content pertains to what students will actually learn.
 To do this, it’s important to pre-assess students to determine what they already know and also, what their background knowledge is.
 It will allow you to differentiate the amount of content you will take up with students.
 By using your pre-assessment data, you can group students according to need.
 After doing this, you’ll know which students need pre-teaching, which students are ready for the content, and which students need content to be accelerated and enriched.